Federated Feature Selection for Cyber-Physical Systems of Systems: Federated Feature Selection

-The core point of Algorithm \ref{algo:federated_algo_server} regards the aggregation step (line 13 al Alg. \ref{algo:federated_algo_server}) where the \ac{ES} merges the local probability vectors into the global one, which, in our solution it is defined as a weighted average.
-Formally, we assume that each node acquires a number of \textit{i.i.d.} records $n^{l}$ to perform \ac{FS}, and that the nodes share the same set of features $\mathbf{X}$.
-The global probability $\mathbf{p}^{\mathbf{G}}$ used for the \ac{FS} can be written as follows:
+The core point of Algorithm \ref{algo:federated_algo_server} regards the aggregation step (line 13 of Alg. \ref{algo:federated_algo_server}) where the \ac{ES} merges the local probability vectors into the global one which, in our solution, is defined as a weighted average.
+The main idea is to merge the local probability vectors by a weighted average where the weights (computed as in Eq. (\ref{eq:probability_data_from_node})) serve the twofold purpose of \textit{(i)} considering more (or less) those vectors that are computed from larger local datasets and \textit{(ii)} defining a common support among all the probability vectors.
+This second aspect is quite crucial for the consistency of the computation in Eq. (\ref{eq:joint_probability}).

+Formally, we assume that each node acquires a number of \textit{i.i.d.} records $n_{l}$ to perform the \ac{FS}, and that the nodes share the same set of features $\mathbf{X}$.
+The global probability $\mathbf{p}_G$ used for the \ac{FS} can be written as follows: